How Much Does a Lift Recliner Chair Cost?

 Will you frequently eat or drink in the lift recliner?
 If so, easy to clean materials such as vinyl or leather upholstery are an important consideration.
 Performance fabrics such as La-Z-Boy’s iClean™ that repel stains are also a great choice.

-Do you have a pet that you will share your lift recliner?
+Do you have a pet that you will share your lift recliner with?
 If so, you may require a wider seat width to accommodate both you and your furry friend.
 Plus, easy to clean textiles should also be a consideration.

 Will you be sleeping in your chair?
 If so, comfort and reclining capabilities to full bed layout position are paramount.